dmgk/fallout/README.md

-  -c category,... limit search only to these categories -o origin,...   limit search only to these origins -n name,...     limit search only to these port names -j jobs         number of parallel jobs, -j1 outputs sorted results (default: 8)
+  -c category,... limit search only to these categories -o origin,...   limit search only to these origins -n name,...     limit search only to these port names -s since        list only failures since this date or date-time, in RFC-3339 format -e before       list only failures before this date or date-time, in RFC-3339 format -j jobs         number of parallel jobs, -j1 outputs sorted results (default: 8)
 ```

+##### Cleaning the cache:

 ```
 usage: fallout clean [-hx] [-D days] [-A date]